rubensgomes/k8s-playground-java/README.md

 I followed the documentation at
-[Install Kubernetes on Ubuntu](https://ubuntu.com/kubernetes/install) to install a single node MicroK8s Kubernetes on my Ubuntu 22.04 Linux VM Windows 10 enterprise laptop.
-For further information about MicroK8s refer to [MicroK8s documentation](https://microk8s.io/docs?_ga=2.10857782.324099204.1668363292-1340609638.1668067881).
+[Install Kubernetes on Ubuntu](https://ubuntu.com/kubernetes/install) to install a single-node MicroK8s Kubernetes on my Ubuntu 22.04 Linux VM Windows 10 Enterprise laptop.
+For further information about MicroK8s, refer to [MicroK8s documentation](https://microk8s.io/docs?_ga=2.10857782.324099204.1668363292-1340609638.1668067881).
 Noticed that a default cluster named "microk8s-cluster" is created as part of the installation.

-Once MicroK8s is installed it runs as a service backend process at the start of Ubuntu.
-In order to save my laptop battery or CPU cycles, I stopped/started MicroK8s as needed using the following commands:
+Once MicroK8s is installed, it runs as a service backend process at the start of Ubuntu.
+To save my laptop battery or CPU cycles, I stopped/started MicroK8s as needed using the following commands:

 ```bash